ikolokotronis/Web-Store-App/README.md

-# web_store_app
+# Web store app
-A music store application, written in django framework.
+A web store application project

+# Tools / Technologies used
+* Python
+* Django
+* PostgreSQL

 # Functions
+* Register
+* Log in
+* Forgot password functionality
+* Sign in to the newsletter
+* Write a complaint
+* Add a product to your shopping cart
+* Modify the quantity of the product before adding to your shopping cart
-User can add products to his shopping cart,define the quantity, delete a specific product or delete all products from his shopping cart
+* Delete a specific product or all products in your shopping cart
+* Preview the sub-total of your shopping cart
+* Use a discount code in your shopping cart
+* Choose the shipping type of your order
+* Choose the payment type of your order
+* Place an order
+* Preview your orders
+* Edit your credentials